padthai-sketch/Dummynet-Blockchain/README.md

 # Proof of Authority Development Chain - Dummynet

-I developed a private testnet called 'Dummtnet' to explore potentials for blockchain by setting up the custom out-of-the-box blockchain using the Proof of Authority algorithm, and send a test transaction on MyCrypto application.
+I developed a private testnet called 'Dummynet' to explore potentials for blockchain by setting up the custom out-of-the-box blockchain using the Proof of Authority algorithm, and send a test transaction on MyCrypto application.

 See the following instructions on how to utilize these blocakchain tools.